kovart/forta-agents/compound/utilization-rate/README.md

 ## Alerts

-- COMP-UTILIZATION-RATE-0
+- AK-COMP-UTILIZATION-RATE
   - Fired when utilization rate in specified pools changes by a specified percentage or more within a specified interval
   - Severity is always set to "medium"
   - Severity is always set to "suspicious"
   - `Metadata`
+    - `tokenSymbol` token symbol
+    - `tokenAddress` token address
     - `lowestRate` the lowest utilization rate within current interval
     - `highestRate` the highest utilization rate within current interval
-    - `change` current utilization rate change
+    - `changeRate` change rate that caused the alert